What is Hybrid Cloud?

 Private cloud functions as the foundation of a hybrid cloud strategy.
 The ideal core of that private cloud foundation is a hyperconverged infrastructure core.
 The efficacy of this approach is contributing to the more than 70 percent of organizations now repatriating workloads back on-premises.

 Hybrid cloud computing is becoming more popular due to its ability to provide organizations with the best of both worlds - the scalability and cost-effectiveness of public cloud services and the control and security of private cloud infrastructure.
 This flexibility allows organizations to choose the most appropriate cloud environment for each workload or application, optimizing cost, performance, and security.
-In addition, hybrid cloud allows organizations to easily scale their IT infrastructure to meet changing demands while maintaining control over their data and applications.
+In addition, hybrid cloud models allow organizations to easily scale their IT infrastructure to meet changing demands while maintaining control over their data and applications.
 The need for greater agility, innovation, and efficiency is driving the adoption of hybrid cloud computing among organizations of all sizes and industries, and it is expected to continue to grow in popularity in the years to come.

 In today’s digital innovation era many organizations need to operate their applications and data in an environment spanning on-premises private clouds and public clouds.
 It does not need to be difficult.
 Expanding from private to public cloud can pose challenges, including the need to manage complex networking, re-architecting applications, managing multiple infrastructure tools for various clouds, security and more.
 There is a pressing need for a single platform that can span private, distributed and public clouds so that operators can manage their traditional and modern applications using a consistent cloud platform.